-The words above, while sounding a little like “clickbait”, come from an interview with legendary Magnum Photographer, David Hurn.
+At first glance, that claim might sound like clickbait — but it’s a direct quote from an interview with legendary Magnum photographer David Hurn.
 Hurn has documented subjects as diverse as Beatlemania and the Hungarian Revolution of 1956.
 Now in his nineties, he is as sharp and incisive as someone half his age.

 In the interview, Hurn offered a simple idea, but one so fundamental to the craft that it demands a total reset in how most photographers set their priorities.

-Once you grasp the idea behind those words, they’re impossible to ignore.
+Once you grasp the idea behind those words, they’re hard to ignore.
 Once you start looking at your own (or others’) pictures through that lens, a pattern emerges quickly: the images that work aren’t always the ones created with the “best” gear or the “perfect” settings.
-They’re the ones where the photographer made two decisions well—position and timing—and everything else simply supported those decisions.
+They’re the ones where the photographer made two decisions well—position and timing—everything else simply supported those decisions.

 And this isn’t limited to a particular genre: